-After the serialized dicts are zero to many raw data buffers, which can be used by message types that support binary data, which can be used in custom messages, such as comms and extensions to the protocol.
+After the serialized dicts are zero to many raw data buffers, which can be used by message types that support binary data (mainly apply and data_pub).

-1.6 Python API
+1.5 Python functional API

 As messages are dicts, they map naturally to a func (kw) call form.
 We should develop, at a few key points, functional forms of all the requests that take arguments in this manner and automatically construct the necessary dict for sending.